stevenrskelton/stevenrskelton.github.io/_posts/2014-02-13-advanced-uses-polymer-templates.md

 </template>
 ```

-Thus the code to generate cell contents is complete.
+Thus, the code to generate cell contents is complete.
 The two unresolved variables `row` and `column` must obviously come
 from our two original templates repeating over the `data` and `columns` arrays.
 We have created a drop-in addition to
 the previous `simple-sorted-table` component.